jsrice7391/terraform-talk/01_TheLab/README.md

 # Terraform at a glance

-Terafrom si a platforlm released by the Hashicorp company.
-This goes along with htheir other suite of tools including:
+Terafrom is a platform released by the Hashicorp company.
+This goes along with their other suite of tools including:

 - Packer
 - Vagrant